provenance-io/provenance/x/exchange/spec/01_concepts.md

 Transfers of the `assets` and `price` bypass the quarantine module since order creation can be viewed as acceptance of those funds.

-Transfers do not bypass any `x/marker` or `x/sanction` module restrictions, though.
+Transfers do not bypass any other send-restrictions (e.g. `x/marker` or `x/sanction` module restrictions).
 E.g. If an order's funds are in a sanctioned account, settlement of that order will fail since those funds cannot be removed from that account.
 Or, if a marker has required attributes, but the recipient does not have those attributes, settlement will fail.

 ## Orders

-Orders are created by users that want to trade assets.
+Orders are created by users that want to trade assets in a market.

 When an order is created, a hold is placed on the applicable funds.
 Those funds will remain in the user's account until the order is settled or cancelled.
 The holds ensure that the required funds are available at settlement without the need of an intermediary holding/clearing account.
 During settlement, the funds get transferred directly between the buyers and sellers, and fees are paid from the buyers and sellers directly to the market.